 - 10.7.1 In the event that a unit member accepts a sixth (6) instructional period, he/she shall be available as necessary to fulfill the responsibilities of the position, parent and pupil conferences, IEP activities, and meetings with supervisors regarding evaluation observation as needed. - 10.7.2 A unit member who is on a part-time teaching assignment shall be assigned a preparation period prorated on the basis of their assignment. - 10.8 Three Year Out-of-Classroom Assignment Limitations - 10.8.1 School Site Out-of-Classroom Assignments.
 There is a three (3) year limit on out-of-classroom assignments.
 Bargaining unit members who fill these positions will do so utilizing Article 17.2. - 10.8.2 Non-School Site Out-of-Classroom Assignments.
-All bargaining unit employees who are assigned to non-school or non-classroom assignments (excluding teacher librarians, counselors, nurses, school psychologists, instructional coaches and speech-language pathologists), shall not be permitted to continue in such positions for more than three (3) years.
+All bargaining unit employees who are assigned to non-school or non-classroom assignments (excluding teacher librarians, counselors, nurses, school psychologists, instructional coaches, speech-language pathologists and Special Education Advisors), shall not be permitted to continue in such positions for more than three (3) years.
+Induction mentors, by mutual agreement of ACT and the District, can be extended by up to two (2) years.
 There is no assurance of a minimum length for such assignments.
-On completion of such an assignment, the employee shall not, for a minimum of two (2) years, be eligible for succeeding non-school or non-classroom assignments. - 10.9 Recognizing that unit member contact with pupils is the primary responsibility of the District's professional staff and that professional staff effectiveness, in part, depends upon positive District support, the District shall: - 10.9.1 Provide teachers required to move from one classroom to another after the start of the work year with the necessary release time and timely physical assistance to facilitate the transition. - 10.9.2 Ensure that in any case where a teacher determines that there is an unsatisfactory working relationship between that teacher and an aide assigned to his/her classroom, the teacher may initiate a request to the principal or designee to meet to attempt to resolve the matter.
+On completion of such an assignment, the employee shall not, for a minimum of two (2) years, be eligible for succeeding non-school or non-classroom assignments. - 10.9 Recognizing that unit member contact with pupils is the primary responsibility of the District's professional staff and that professional staff effectiveness, in part, depends upon positive District support, the District shall: - 10.9.1 Provide teachers required to move from one classroom to another after the start of the work year with the necessary release time and physical assistance to facilitate the transition.
+If the move is required and completed after the start of the work year (as defined in 10.6.1, excluding breaks), teachers may receive compensation (up to six (6) hours, as approved by administration and described in 10.9.2). - 10.9.1.1 Provide a department chair (or another teacher volunteer from within the department) where an office move is required to move the department office from one location to another and completed after the start of the work year (as defined in 10.6.1, excluding breaks), with necessary release time and physical assistance to facilitate the transition and/or with compensation on a case-by-case basis, as mutually agreed upon by ACT and the District (as described in 10.9.2.1).